palmigloo/eCommerce-website-frontend/README.md

 # Project Description

-FILLER Co. is proud to present our latest project, a modernized e-commerce interface developed for a fashion and design business.
-FILLER was tasked with adapting and modernizing our clients outdated retail portal into a sleek and updated site that prioritizes user experience.
-Sections such as product details, ratings & reviews, and questions & answers have undergone a complete redesign.
+The mission for this project is to create a modernized e-commerce platform that prioritizes user experience for a fashion appereal business.
+It compose of 3 differents modules as below
+  1) Product details
+  2) Ratings & Reviews
+  3) Questions & Answers

 # Overview